 The next challenge is what to put in them.
 During lockdown the garden centres are unable to deliver and much stock has been thrown away.
 A few places are supplying plants but the wait is long.
 I manage to get some seeds from Dobies in Devon and an experimental vegetable patch sprouts into life.
 Flowers will follow later in the summer with a bit of luck.
 If you are unable to get new flowers you might use your perennials – divide them and share, or exchange plants with your neighbours.
 Chances are that if they do well next door they will thrive in your garden too.
 In spring Aquilegias look amazing and these bright purple blue varieties are my favourite.
 They self seed and are now peppered all around the borders.

-Other flowering plants that have survived the winter include Geraniums and Sedums, both great for taking cuttings to growing new plants, and Scabiosa and a Calla Lily that have been overwintering in the garage.
+Other flowering plants that have survived the winter include Geraniums and Sedums, both great for taking cuttings to grow new plants, and Scabiosa and a Calla Lily that have been overwintering in the garage.
 Fruits and herbs are mixed into the flower beds or potted up (Strawberry, Raspberry, Bay and Rosemary), so there is already quite a lot going on.
 Trees and evergreens are my reliable backdrop; Acers are slender and can be cut to fit the smallest gardens.
 I love hanging old CDs on the branches as they catch the lights and dance around in the sunshine like dream catchers.

 For more inspiration I turn to my house plants; they can live outside in the summer and they might contribute to the holiday feel I am after.
 The popular Saxifrage (mother in-law’s tongue – hands up if you know why) and ferns are the ideal candidates.
 I have many because they look great in groups on window sills and are easy to look after.
 Both are ideal in small gardens as they tolerate shade well, although a thirsty fern will need regular watering.
 Saxifrage is happy in sun or shade, dry or wet – you can’t go wrong.
 I put them in pots and hang the ferns on the fences to develop my summer retreat.